neulab/prompt2model/README.md

-`Prompt2model` is a powerful package designed to streamline the process of creating models based on prompts for OpenAI models such as
+`Prompt2model` is a powerful package designed to streamline the process of creating models based on prompts indicating a task for OpenAI models such as ChatGPT or GPT-4.
-GPT-3 or GPT-4.
 This package takes a prompt as input and leverages it to generate a model that can effectively solve the task described in the prompt.
-With `prompt2model`, you can easily convert your prompts into functional models, making it easier to utilize the power of OpenAI models in your projects.
+With `prompt2model`, you can easily convert your prompts into functional models, making it easier to utilize the power of general OpenAI LLMs in your projects.

 ## Installation